Symbols from Bi-Projections: Bi-projective ``Fibration'' of and the simplex contour

-In the previous section we have observed that one class of singularities arise from touching configurations associated to $0$-faces.
-Without loss of generality let us assume this occurs for $\overline{V_d}\subset S$, $S$ being the integrand singularity.
-To study discontinuities around such singularities, we slightly deform the $\overline{V_d}$ away from $S$.
+In the previous section we have observed that one class of singularities arise from jumps in touching configurations that are effectively tied to $0$-faces.
+These include the unique jump in Figure \ref{fig:strata0faceH} when the integrand singularity $S$ is a hyperplane, as well as the jumps of type (a)(c)(d) in Figure \ref{fig:strata1faceQ} when $S$ is a quadric.
+Without loss of generality let us assume the $0$-face under study is $V_d$.
+So the singularity arises when $V_d\subset S$, and the discontinuity around it is denoted as $\mathrm{Disc}_{\overline{V_d}}$ following the notation in Section \ref{sec:discontinuityFirstLook}.
+To study this discontinuity, we slightly deform $V_d$ away from $S$.
 The ``fibration'' structure described above provides a convenient way to study such discontinuities.
 Being a $\mathbb{CP}^1$ subspace, each ``fibre'' $\overline{NV_d}$ exactly intersects $S$ at $g$ points (counting multiplicities), where $g$ is the degree of $S$.
 These intersection points manifest as poles when viewed within $\overline{NV_n}$.
-The touching configuration for $\underline{V_d}$ means that $\overline{V_0}$ coincides with one of the poles.
+The touching configuration $V_d\subset S$ means that $V_d$ coincides with one of the poles.
 Hence this effectively reduces the problem of emergence of higher dimensional integrals to that of a one-dimensional integral on each $\overline{NV_d}$.
-To compute the discontinuities, it then suffices to compute the residue of the integrand around the corresponding pole.
-This operation turns the integral along each ``fibre'' into an algebraic operation on the integrand, thus reducing the number of integrals by one.
+In this way every ``fibre'' defines a transversal direction in the neighborhood of each of the above intersection points with $S$, which was motivated in Section \ref{sec:discontinuityFirstLook}.
+To compute the discontinuities, it then suffices to compute the residue of the integrand around the corresponding pole, with respect to the integration variable that parameterize the ``fibre''.
+This operation turns the integral along each ``fibre'' into a Laurent expansion of the integrand, thus reducing the number of integrals by one.
 By the above discussions on the fibrations, we see that the remaining integral for the discontinuities is exactly an integral in the moduli space of the $\mathbb{CP}^1$ fibres, or equivalently $\overline{V_0V_1\cdots V_{d-1}}$, again with a simplex contour.
-Therefore, geometrically we can interpret this operation as a projection through $\overline{V_d}$.
+Therefore, geometrically we can interpret this operation as a projection through the point $V_d$.

 For the purpose of computations, we can go to the canonical frame, and express the homogeneous coordinates as